-Easy Mashed Sweet Potato recipe – this recipe is one you need to add to your Thanksgiving menu.
+Easy Mashed Sweet Potato recipe – this recipe is one you need to add to your Fall menu.

 Thanksgiving dinner is one of my favorite dinners to plan and to cook.
 I think it is because there are so many great memories attached to the holiday.

 My Father was a lover of sweet potatoes and so am I. He would always make a candied sweet potato casserole using sweet potatoes from a can, lots of brown sugar, marshmallows and nuts.
 He and I would eat it up.

 Now that Big and I are eating cleaner I knew that I would have to switch up my sweet potato recipe.
 I knew it needed to be cleaner and full of real ingredients.